2KAbhishek/ghpm/README.md

 ## Challenges faced

-Figuring out the GitHub api and authentication was a challenge, I used `gh` to do some of the heavy lifting.
+Figuring out the GitHub api and authentication was a challenge, I used `gh` to do some heavy lifting.

 ## What I learned